Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/technique.md

 *2024 PHB's Brutal Strike*

-Your blow leaves an opening in the creature’s defense for an ally until the start of your next turn.
+Your blow leaves an opening in the creature's defense for an ally until the start of your next turn.
 The next :d20-attack: **Attack Roll** made by another creature against the target gains a bonus to that roll equal to your Rage Damage.

 ### Supernal Blow